MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04-speech.md

 ---
 lab:
-  title: Explore speech in Microsoft Foundry
+  title: Explore speech in Microsoft Foundry (deprecated)
   description: In this exercise, you will use Azure Speech in Foundry, Microsoft's platform for creating intelligent applications, to explore core Azure Speech capabilities.
   duration: 10 minutes
   level: 100